lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 ## 8.2 Interpolation Functions

 Computer visualization deals with discrete data.
 The data is either supplied at a finite number of points or created by sampling continuous data at a finite number of points.
 But we often need information at positions other than these discrete point locations.
 This may be for rendering or for sub-sampling the data during algorithm execution.
-We need to interpolate data from known points to some intermediate point using interpolation functions.
+We need to interpolate data from known points to some intermediate point using _interpolation functions_.

 Interpolation functions relate the values at cell points to the interior of the cell.
 Thus, we assume that information is defined at cell points, and that we must interpolate from these points.
 We can express the result as a weighted average of the data values at each cell point.